SanliFaez/OS4Physicists/README.md

 used by physicists in their professional activities and workflow, working either inside or outside academia .

 ## Covered Topics:
-The topics for each week are
-1. [Week 1](CourseDevelopment/Week1/Lecture1.md): Why open science, how did we get here?
-2. [Week 2](CourseDevelopment/Week2/Lecture2.md): Setting up a collaborative environment (readme, templates, community rules, version control, licensing and credit)
-3. [Week 3](CourseDevelopment/Week3/Lecture3.md): Big science (CERN, VIRGO, IPCC, ...), co-authorship and asking for credit
-4. [Week 4](CourseDevelopment/Week4/Lecture4.md): Reproducibility: documentation for reproducibility (and data storage)
-5. [Week 5](CourseDevelopment/Week5/Lecture5.md): Open design and open hardware; prototyping
-6. [Week 6](CourseDevelopment/Week6/Lecture6.md): Public engagement: story-telling and presentation; activism and trust in scientists
-7. [Week 7](CourseDevelopment/Week7/Lecture7.md): from science to business: tech transfer (including open strategies), intellectual property and the academic social contract, scipreneurship
-8. [Week 8](CourseDevelopment/Week8/Lecture8.md): Revisiting the credibility cycle (grantwriting, scientific careers, searching for a post graduate position, professional and entrepreneurial careers, the role of open science)

-For details of the topics and lectures covered in each week, please look at [the Syllabus](Syllabus_202x.md) *Specific instructions for the academic year 2023-24 are listed in the [essential info](Mustknow_2023.md)*
+For details of the topics and lectures covered in each week, please look at [the Syllabus](Syllabus_2024.md) *Specific instructions for the academic year 2024-25 are listed in the [essential info](Mustknow_2024.md)*

 ## Learning goals:
 By following this course students make an attempt to